toshokan/ruby-bspwm-bar-script/README.md

 2. Move `colours.yaml` to a directory you like and edit `$colour_file` in `bar_functions.rb` and `bar_parser.rb` to point to it.
 3. Call `bar_functions.rb &` at startup.

+## Screenshot
+Visit the wiki to see a simple screenshot of what you can expect with a default configuration